tbh111/Vision-Aided-Navigation-System/README.md

 #### 5. Future

 I'm struggling to finish this project before April, 2021, the deadline of ourCollege Students' Innovative Entrepreneurial Training Plan Program(national grade) in DLUT, ~~as the other two members of my team are busy with their courses:sweat_smile:~~.
-Maybe, I will move this system on my Jaston nano, as it is more similar to actual applications:smile:.
+Maybe, I will move this system on my Jetson nano, as it is more similar to actual applications:smile:.

 Note: I'm just a common college student, feel free to contact me for comments on my work:handshake:.